phpactor/class-mover/README.md

 - **Finding references to a class**: Find all references to a class (or classes).
-- **Finding refnereces to class methods**: Find references to a class method, or all method calls on a class, or all method calls ever.
+- **Finding references to class methods**: Find references to a class method, or all method calls on a class, or all method calls ever.
 - **Replacing references to the class**: Update any references in the code (using a given method, e.g. all under a path or all files in the git repo).